 NOTE: I make this story available because, next to my profession of faith in Christ, no decision more changed my life than when I decided to forgive my dad.

 When I was a kid our family didn’t go to church.
 Sure, we would try and go on Easter, but that was about it.
-Church was something I simply wasn’t very familiar with.
+Church was something with which I simply wasn’t very familiar.
 On the other hand, one thing I was familiar with was domestic violence.

 My dad, when sober, was a wonderful man.
-But, when he drank he became something altogether different.
+But, he just wasn’t sober very often.
+And when he drank he became something altogether different.
 Angry.
 Violent.
 Monstrous.

-Over the years, I’ve met many adults who carry around deeply painful – sometimes crippling – emotional baggage connected to one of their parents.
+Over the years, I’ve met many adults who carry around deeply painful – sometimes crippling – emotional baggage connected to one (or both) of their parents.

 I didn’t forgive my dad until I was 34 years old.
 But, when I did, it changed my life.

 “But He said to me, ‘My grace is sufficient for you, for My power is made perfect in weakness.’
 Therefore, I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weakness, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.”